How safety gets into robots

 As a result of growing automation, industrial robots are increasingly being used for repetitive work steps.
 They save costs and reduce the workload of the employees in the company.
 And robotics can also help with more individual work processes: Cobots, for example, are used to improve working conditions and facilitate processes – while maintaining the quality of the products.
 Regardless of whether robots are used in industry, medicine, warehouse logistics or in the agricultural sector, the following applies: wherever masses must be braked and held securely in one position, brakes are required that can reliably perform these tasks.

 “Fast movements with large masses, such as a car body, are commonplace in robotics.
 This generates a high mass inertia and thus a high torque.
 The brake now has the task of holding the robot arm in position and braking the movement safely in an emergency.
-For this case, there is a safety brake that is actuated in a de-energised state,” says Kevin Zysk, Sales Engineer Brakes and Clutches at KEB.
+For this case, there is a safety brake that is actuated in a de-energised state,” says Kevin Zysk, Head of Sales Brakes and Clutches at KEB.

-The COMBISTOP, for example, has a torque of up to 1,500 Nm and is constantly open after reaching the wear limit.
-In addition, the spring-applied brake can be equipped with further accessories such as a microswitch for monitoring the wear and condition of the brake or a release lever for manually releasing the brake.
-The COMBIPERM permanent magnet brake, on the other hand, with a maximum torque of 145 Nm, is characterised by compact dimensions, zero backlash and a higher power density.
-And particularly fast switching times are also a feature, says Zysk: “With the smallest COMBIPERM, the switching time is just 2 ms, with the largest version it is only 12 ms. In this way, we contribute to robots being able to perform their main task: Work efficiently and thus save time and costs.”
+The COMBISTOP has a torque of up to 4,000 Nm and is constantly and safely closed once the wear limit has been reached.
+In addition, the spring-applied brake can be equipped with further accessories such as a microswitch for monitoring the wear and condition of the brake or a hand release lever for manual brake release.
+The COMBIPERM permanent magnet brake, on the other hand, with a maximum torque of 194 Nm, is characterised by compact dimensions, zero backlash and a higher power density.
+And particularly fast switching times are also a feature, says Zysk: “The switching time of the small COMBIPERMs is just 2 ms, while the largest version has a maximum switching time of 15 ms. In this way, we help to ensure that robots can fulfil their main task: Working quickly and efficiently, saving time and costs.”